The Tuning House, 2019 - Mixed media interactive installation.

 Great Heart (with Jim Schmitz) , 2017 - Interactive device for assisted meditation.

 Great Heart is a collaboration with Jim Schmitz.
-A pulse sensor tracks the participant’s heart rate and plays it back as your choice of sound, while breathing visualizations further guide the participant’s breath to a steady pace for optimum relaxation.
+A pulse sensor tracks your heart rate and plays it back as your choice of sound, while breathing visualizations further guide your breaths to a steady pace for optimum relaxation.

 Further documentation at the link: ixora.io/itp/pcomp/heartbeat-detection-study/